moineco/geoeconomics/README.md

-# Lecture notes on Geoeconomics with R and Python
+# Lecture Notes on Geoeconomics with R and Python